Profile: Hosni Mubarak

 Critics said the election was heavily weighted in favour of Mr Mubarak and the National Democratic Party (NDP).
 They accused the Egyptian leader of presiding over a sustained campaign of suppressing opposition groups, most notably the Muslim Brotherhood.

-The length of his tenure, along with his age and possible successors, had all been sensitive subjects in Egypt until January and February's mass protests allowed the Egyptian people to find a voice.
+The length of his time in power, along with his age and possible successors, had all been sensitive subjects in Egypt until the mass protests allowed the Egyptian people to find a voice.

-People around Mr Mubarak said his health and vigour belied his age - although a couple of recent health scares have been a reminder of his mortality.
+People around Mr Mubarak said his health and vigour belied his age - although a couple of health scares served as a reminder of his advancing years.

 Rumours about the president's health gathered pace when he travelled to Germany in March 2010 for gall bladder surgery.
 They flared every time he missed a key gathering or disappeared from the media spotlight for any conspicuous length of time.